RagingRyann/group_project/README.md

 5. Description of data exploration phase: Data was explored using jupyter notebook and pandas; no null values were present; all data points were utilized.

-6. Description of the analysis phase: Data was separated into several key areas - Age, Gender, Average values for continuous integer columns, Max / Min values.
+6. Description of the analysis phase:

+Data was separated into several key areas - Age, Gender, Average values for continuous integer columns, Max / Min values.

 Preliminary ML Model:
 - uses logistical regession to predict target accuracy.
     - Features: Columns 1-13 (ie. Age, Sex, Chest pain, Cholesterol Level, Fasting blood glucose, etc)
     - Target: Column 14 (ie. Presence of Heart Disease)
     - Why?: Logistcal Regression was chosen secondary to the binary outcome of the dataset being used (ie. Presence or absence of Heart Disease).
+    - Accuracy Outcome: 83%

+Secondary ML Model:
+- uses Random Forest to predict target accuracy and determine feature heirarchy importance.
+- Accuracy Outcome: 100% (concern for overfitting given accuracy score).
+- Top 3 features: "Chest Pain", "Number of Vessels Occluded", "ST Depression"

-Preliminary Database:
+Database:
 - Uses Postgres database.
+- (insert image here of tables)

-Preliminary Technologies:
+Technologies:
+- Jupyter Notebook / Pandas: Used for data exploration and Machine Learning analysis.
+- Postgres / pgAdmin: Used to host data.
-- Uses Tableau to display information.
+- Tableau: Used to display interactive information.

 Communication Protocol:
 - Email, Text, Slack, Zoom